leanprover-community/blog/posts/lte-examples.md

 This is the actual *proof* of the assertion that `translate_by_pos a ha b` is positive.
 In most of the examples below, we merely want to convey that a proof (or some other object) *can* be constructed, without actually spelling it out.
 In those cases, the actual code appearing after `:=` will be completely omitted in this blogpost.
-In some exceptional situations where the the actual definition is meaningful for a non-Lean-expert, an additional explanation will be provided.
+In some exceptional situations where the actual definition is meaningful for a non-Lean-expert, an additional explanation will be provided.
 Readers who are interested in seeing the missing proofs/definitions should consult the files in the [`examples` folder](https://github.com/leanprover-community/lean-liquid/tree/ebb498cdd2caa39d51e7668e4072dc15825a76d5/src/examples).

 # Unraveling the statement